 Since then I’ve been lucky to teach regularly.
 I’m always learning, improving, and being inspired by different teachers.
 In January 2017 I travelled to a Yoga school in India to learn classical Hatha Yoga from Santhosh Kasi.
 The trip was unforgettable, and Santhosh shared so much knowledge and wisdom on both Yoga and Indian philosophy.

-In the last few years I have gravitated towards Scaravelli inspired Yoga, Somatic practices and some Feldenkrais.
+In the last few years I have gravitated towards Scaravelli inspired Yoga and somatic practices.
 I regularly attend classes and workshops including, most recently, a weekend with John Stirk and a retreat with Diane Long.

-In 2017, after doing a lot of Pilates to heal a back injury, I trained as a Pilates teacher.
+In 2017, after doing a lot of Pilates to heal a back injury, I trained as a Pilates teacher too!

 I'm also a competitive weightlifter and I won the British Championships in 2019.

-The best description of my Yoga is Hatha Flow, but I don’t follow any one discipline, rather taking inspiration from many teachers and styles.
+The best description of my Yoga is Hatha Flow but, rather than following one discipline, I take inspiration from many teachers and styles.

-My classes follow a theme which can be physical, like working on handstand, or philosophical, like the Yoga Sutras or Patience.
-Yoga can be strong or gentle, but at the heart of my sequencing I hope to make people more comfortable in their bodies.
+Yoga can be strong or gentle, but at the heart of my teaching I hope to make people more comfortable in their bodies and calmer in their minds.
 I bring in sports science knowledge, physiotherapy exercises to help with common aches and pains, and Pilates to help with core and pelvis stability.
 My classes always include breath work (pranayama), movement (asana) and meditation (dhyana).